-brown trout Lakes in Minnesota
+Brown trout Lakes in Minnesota

-Found in 5 Minnesota lakes
+Found in 7 Minnesota lakes · 3 in Michigan

 Rough-fish-dominant lakes are worth checking the grade on: a rough-fish-heavy fishery often reflects an underlying nutrient-loading problem in the watershed.
-Cross-reference the brown trout lake list below against the LakeGrade rubric: lakes with both an A or B grade and brown trout documented are the best places to start for recreational targeting.
+Cross-reference the Brown trout lake list below against the LakeGrade rubric: lakes with both an A or B grade and Brown trout documented are the best places to start for recreational targeting.

-Best brown trout Lakes in Minnesota
+Best Brown trout Lakes in Minnesota

 | Rank | Lake | County | Grade | Clarity | Depth |